Japanese community of Melbourne: Education

 The Japanese School of Melbourne (JSM), a nihonjin gakkō (full-time Japanese school), serves the Japanese temporary expatriate community in Melbourne.
 In September 1972 a full Saturday only Japanese program opened in the city.
 At one time Japanese officials asked for permission for the establishment of a Japanese school when the Premier of Victoria had approached them to discuss the possibility of further Japanese investment in Victoria, and the JSM full-time school opened on 13 May 1986.
 There are temporary Japanese expatriates in Melbourne who prefer to send their children to Australian day schools even though Melbourne has a Japanese day school.

 The Melbourne International School of Japanese, a supplementary Japanese school, is held at Oakleigh South Primary School in Oakleigh South.
 It serves levels kindergarten through senior high school.
 The JSM was formed out of the previous supplementary school, so a new supplementary program opened to replace it.
 The MISJ first opened in 1986.

-In 1996, 400 children of ages 6-15, the ages for elementary and junior high school, lived in Melbourne.
+In 1996, 400 children of ages 6–15, the ages for elementary and junior high school, lived in Melbourne.
 About 75% went to Australian schools and the remainder went to the JSM.
 At the time some Japan-born children attended Australian schools and were moved to a nihonjin gakkō for their final year in Australia, since they were due to return to Japan.

+There is a primary school, Caulfield Primary School in Caulfield, with a bilingual English-Japanese program.
+In 2019, admissions were limited to those in its catchment zone.